xrarias/Bc394Genome/README.md

 MoMito.70-15    Bc394_contig1681        650     344     20997   21340   1       343     340C-3
 MoMito.70-15    Bc394_contig1681        650     344     20997   21340   650     308     340C-3
 ```
-Looking for where two separate sequences line up to the contig (query is mito, contig is subject)

 ```
 slen 		Full length of the subject sequence